 Wood is looked at as a strong structure that our society lives on.
 I will use this material to draw the figure on to, whether it being male, female, and different ethnicities to enhance the idea that the skill of portraying the figure is a lot stronger than pencil on paper.
 Each wood drawing piece will be cut or developed in a specific way based on the particular model or models’ personality that is in the piece.
 In all hope the viewer would see this piece with a lot more emotion than they would have if they just saw it as a drawing."

-Oscura Luce opens at Silver Scuro Gallery, 5606 Fleet Ave, on Saturday July 7 from 6-10PM, and will be on exhibit by appointment and limited hours until July 28th.
-Join us for an artist's talk on Saturday, July 14th at 1PM.
+Oscura Luce opens at Silver Scuro Gallery, 5606 Fleet Ave, on Saturday July 7 from 6-10PM, and will be on exhibit by appointment and Friday, July 13 and 20, 4-7PM.
+Join us for an artist's talk on Saturday, July 21st at 1PM (NOTE: date changed from 7/14).

 is a photography and sculpture student at the Cleveland Institute of Art, and is presenting a solo show at Silver Scuro Gallery this summer through an internship program sponsored by Creativity Works and CIA.